 Academic recognition is mainly the responsibility of the University of San Marino.
 It applies the principles of LRC.
 The responsibility of the public authorities to verify the compliance with the LRC is carried out in close cooperation with the University.
-The Centro Informazioni Nazionale per l'Educazione e per il Riconoscimento dei titoli Accademici (CINERTA) also known as ENIC San Marino works works with the student office of the University of San Marino.
+The Centro Informazioni Nazionale per l'Educazione e per il Riconoscimento dei titoli Accademici (CINERTA) also known as ENIC San Marino, works works with the student office of the University of San Marino.
 If there are doubts with regard to specific applications, the ENIC San Marino assists and in general makes sure that the LRC is respected.
-Recognition for the labour market is the responsibility of the State administration.